viamrobotics/docs/docs/services/navigation/_index.md

   For example, you would configure a box-shaped base with dimensions of 100mm x 100mm x 100mm (l x h x w) as follows:

-  {{<imgproc src="/services/navigation/configure-base-geometry.png" resize="300x" style="max-width: 500px" alt="The frame card for the base in the Viam app config builder.">}}
+  {{<imgproc src="/services/navigation/configure-base-geometry.png" resize="300x" style="width: 500px" alt="The frame card for the base in the Viam app config builder.">}}

 - Next, select your movement sensor from the left-hand menu.
 Click on the **Parent** menu and select your base component.
 - Give the movement sensor a **Translation** that reflects where it is mounted on your base, measuring the coordinates with respect to the origin of the base.